 The non-guaranteed cash value on whole life insurance can be even greater due to return of premium paid to policyholders in the form of dividends.

-Participating whole life insurance policies pay a dividend.
+The best whole life insurance policies are ones that pay a dividend.

 Life insurance dividends are actually a return of premium and are not subject to income taxation.